 Connecting state and local government leaders

-Facing a shrinking workforce and a largely paper-based procurement processes, more public sector agencies are pushing routine purchasing tasks to third parties.
+Facing a shrinking workforce and a largely paper-based procurement processes, more state and local agencies are pushing routine purchasing tasks to third parties.

 State and local government procurement shops face increasing pressure to streamline processes, reduce costs and comply with evolving cybersecurity and privacy regulations.
 As a result, more are turning to outsourcing, according to the report, “2023 ISG Provider Lens Procurement BPO, Transformation and Software Platforms,” published by Information Services Group last month.

 A few factors are behind that trend, according to Nathan Frey, head of ISG’s U.S. public-sector business.
 They include a need to support a dwindling post-pandemic workforce, an urgent push to digitize largely paper-based procurement processes and greater acceptance of outsourcing by government overall.

 The report shows that public-sector workers are more pragmatic about the fact that there are functions that a third party can provide more efficiently and less expensively, he said.
 Plus, although outsourcing has historically been seen as encroaching on government jobs, that’s not necessarily as true today.